hydroflame521/StateFarmClient/README.md

 StateFarm Client now has a hack for the Dino game on chrome https://dino-chrome.com , which offers the hack features listed below:
 - Speed applier GUI Button (Applies drug-like speed to the player)
 - Speed Multiplier (keybind s)
+- Extremely small and compact, a bit buggy, but effective

 # Credits:
 - Jehro Panel for GUI